horseshoe/horseshoe/README.md

 All tags except for content tags may qualify as stand-alone tags.
 A stand-alone tag is a tag that contains only whitespace before the opening braces on the beginning line and only whitespace after the closing braces on the ending line.
 This holds true for multiline tags and when using custom delimiters.

 #### Comments
 Comment tags (`{{! ignore this }}`) are structured the same as Mustache comments.
-A comment tag beings with `!`.
+A comment tag begins with `!`.

 #### Content
 Content tags (`{{ content }}`) are similar to Mustache interpolation tags.
 The current context is used to look up the value specified inside the tag.
 The value is then rendered in place of the tag.

 There are a couple major differences from Mustache interpolation tags:
 1. The printed values are not HTML-escaped by default, since Horseshoe is designed for generating source code rather than HTML.
 Horseshoe can be configured to escape HTML if desired.
 2. The value specified inside the content tag represents a [Horseshoe expression](#expressions).
-Values such as `some-content` will be interpreted as the value `some` minus the value `content` rather than the value of `some-content`.
-This can be changed via a setting to match the Mustache interpolation tag if desired.
+Note that values such as `some-content` will be interpreted as the value `some` minus the value `content` rather than the value of `some-content`.
+This setting can be changed to match the Mustache interpolation tag if desired.
+Or the value can be quoted by wrapping the value in backticks (`` `some-content` ``).

 #### Unescaped Content
 Unescaped content (`{{{ content }}}`, `{{& content }}`) is the same as normal content in Horseshoe, since content is not escaped by default.
 It only differs from normal content if content escaping is enabled.
 The tag can either start with a `{` and end with a `}` or simply start with a `&`.